KiteSync/realm-sync-js/README.md

 We believe that offline-first applications make for the best user experience:
 - Applications should work offline as seamlessly as possible with little or no disruption to the user.
-- Once a user is authenticated and online, his/her data should be synchronized and persistant on the device.
+- Once a user is authenticated and online, his/her data should be synchronized and persistent on the device.
-- Apps should provide synonziation across multiple devices.
+- Apps should provide syncronization across multiple devices.

 Products like _Evernote, Google Keep,_ and _Kindle_ have syncing solutions that highlight the merits of ensuring user data is available across devices and thus raised users expectation of how they interact with their mobile apps.
 Unfortunately syncing is a challenging technical problem and many businesses that solve it use their proprietary syncing technology as a competitive advantage.
 KiteSync’s goal is to make syncing an easy experienc both for developers and users alike.